Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 • Limited eye contact or facial engagement

-• Difficulty interpreting non-verbal cues (facial expression, body language)
+• Difficulty interpreting non-verbal cues (facial expression, tone, body language)

 • Echolalia or scripting (repeating phrases)